-COMPUTER INFORMATION SYSTEMS PROGRAM
+COMPUTER INFORMATION SYSTEMS PROGRAM CONCENTRATION

-Chair: Dr. Charles Wunker, Professor
+Chair: Dr. Linda Davis, Assistant Professor

-Wunkerct@webber.edu
+DavisLW@webber.edu

-This major is designed to prepare the graduate with skills in information systems and management for an entry-level position that could lead to a career in a variety of Information Systems positions.
+This major is designed to prepare the graduate with skills in information systems and management for an entrylevel position that could lead to a career in a variety of Information Systems positions.
 The student will develop skills with typical "office" software packages, basic networking concepts, relational database design and SQL programming, web design, structured programming using one or more high-level programming languages, systems analysis and design, team management, and a fundamental knowledge of the organizational structure.
 Courses in the program are designed around realistic business problems and hands-on experience.
 As the graduate expands his/her knowledge and skills with specific software and systems, and develops important experience; career opportunities widen into positions, such as systems/network administrator, programmer, data analyst, systems designer, systems analyst, systems engineer, or MIS manager.

+In addition to the General Education Core (36 Cr.) and the Business Core (36 Cr.) listed on page 105, students will take the following courses to fulfill their degree.

+Computer Information Systems:

+Bachelor of Science Degree 33 Cr.

+CIS270 - Advanced Spreadsheet Applications 3

-CIS275 - Intro to Data Analytics for Business Decision Management
+CIS275 - Intro to Data Analytics for Business Decision Management 3

-CIS295 - Presentation Management
+CIS295 - Presentation Management 3

+CIS320 - Information Systems 3

-CIS340 - Web Design for E-Commerce
+CIS340 - Web Design for E-Commerce 3

-CIS360 - Data Communications in Information Systems
+CIS360 - Data Communications in Information Systems 3

-CIS370 - Digital Forensics
+CIS370 - Digital Forensics 3

-CIS435 - Visual Basic Programming
+CIS435 - Visual Basic Programming 3

-CIS440 - DB Design & SQL Programming
+CIS440 - DB Design & SQL Programming 3

-CIS470 - Programming using C#
+CIS470 - Programming using C# 3

-CIS499 - Seminar in Information Systems (Capstone)
+CIS499 - Seminar in Information Systems (Capstone) 3

+Tailored Electives 15 Cr.

+Total Requirements 120Cr.